microsoft/language-server-protocol/indexFormat/specification.md

 { id: 5, type: "edge", label: "contains", outV: 1, inVs: [4] }
 ```

 LSIF supports 1:n edges for the `contains` relationship which, in a graph can easily be mapped to n 1:1 edges.
-LSIF supports this for two reasons: (a) to make the output more compact since a document usually contains hundreds of those ranges and (b) to easy the import and batching for consumers of a LSIF dump.
+LSIF supports this for two reasons: (a) to make the output more compact since a document usually contains hundreds of those ranges and (b) to easy the import and batching for consumers of an LSIF dump.

 To bind the hover result to the range, we use the same pattern as we used for the folding ranges.
 We emit a vertex representing the hover result and an edge representing the `textDocument/hover` request.